 Every season, new handbag trends make their way into the street style world, and each season, we eagerly scout said accessories.
-Despite fashion weeks not taking place in real life, there are still a load of new bags coming in (perhaps, most notably, the Prada Cleo).
-They're fashion-forward and have serious backing.
-Sometimes, though, it's the classic designer handbags you simply can't say no to because they are just that: classic.
+With fashion weeks back in full swing after a short hiatus, the fashion crowd has shown that as far as handbags go, there are a few that never go out of style.
+We're seeing this right now with reissued brand icons, from Gucci's Jackie bag to Chanel's classic flap.
+New interpretations come in updated colourways from pastels to metallic options.
+Sometimes, though, it's the classic designer handbags you simply can't say no to, because they are just that: classic.

 If you're unsure about which luxury piece to splurge on, consider turning to the most popular designer bags ever.
 It's no easy feat to earn such a title, and though many come attached with a pretty big price tag, they're worth the splurge and deserve a spot in your collection.

 They've been the most sought-after year after year (just take a look at the fashion people below as proof), and they'll continue to be a great pick for seasons to come.
-The big question is, which bags make an edit of such ilk?
-I sought the expert insight of Rachel Ingram (@rachelingramrabin) Editor in Chief at personalised luxury shopping service Threads Styling (@threadsstyling) to find out which styles should be on the list—no questions asked.
+The big question is which bags make an edit of such ilk?
+I sought the expert insight of Rachel Ingram (@rachelingramrabin), CEO at Folk Social and previously editor-in-chief at personalised luxury shopping service Threads Styling (@threadsstyling), to find out which styles should be on the list—no questions asked.

-So, are you ready to see our roundup of the 13 most popular designer bags those in the know are convinced are the most classic?
+So are you ready to see our roundup of the 12 most popular designer bags those in the know are convinced are the most classic?
 Read on to see and shop them below.

 1. The Birkin Bag